Global Controllability Criteria and Motion Planning of Regular Affine Systems With Drifts: Abstract

 \section{Abstract}

-In this article we give conditions for global controllability of affine nonlinear control systems on Euclidean spaces with drifts.
-Under regular and nowhere-dense assumptions, the condition is necessary and sufficient in codimension-1 and codimension-2 cases, and holds for systems of higher codimensions under mild restrictions.
+In this article, we give a condition for the global controllability of affine nonlinear control systems with drifts on Euclidean spaces.
+Under regularity assumptions, the condition is necessary and sufficient in the codimension-1 and codimension-2 cases, and holds for systems of higher codimensions under mild restrictions.
+We then investigate motion planning problems for codimension-1 affine systems, and give proof of the global existence of the lift to control curves for certain drifted systems using the homotopy continuation method.